 9. Biosensors

 Wearable biosensors are devices that monitor various physiological parameters, such as heart rate, body temperature, and blood glucose levels.
 They find use in fitness tracking, disease management, and medical research.
 Biosensors also monitor and track mental health, including stress, anxiety, and depression.
-This data provides wearers and healthcare professionals with a better understanding of wearer mental health and help them make changes progressively.
+This data provides wearers and healthcare professionals with a better understanding of wearer mental health and helps them make changes progressively.
 These devices are relatively low-cost and used to monitor patients remotely, which decreases the need for frequent hospital visits.

 LCM Biosensor Technologies supports Preventive Healthcare